sami-makinen/proof-of-collatz-conjecture/README.md

   ?*10
 ```

 When adding one to a binary number, the one is added to LSB of the number.
 If the LSB is one, the sum of bits would be more than binary numbers can present, so the result is carried over to the next bit in the number.
 If the next bit is one as well, the result is carried to next bit and so on.
 We say the adding of one propagates towards HSB.
 The carrying stops to first zero bit in the number.
-If all bits are ones the size of the binary number increases with one bit and the HSB is one while other bits are zero.
+If all bits are ones, the size of the binary number increases with one bit and the HSB is one while other bits are zero.
 In other words,

 **Corollary**: `1* + 1 = 10*`

 **Corollary**: `M(1* + 1) = M(1*) + 1`